Preparing for and Responding to a Mass Casualty Event

-We invite you to join us for our next webinar, “Preparing for and Responding to a Mass Casualty Event” on Tuesday, November 9 at 1:00 pm EST. Our experts who have diverse security and victim assistance backgrounds from within the FBI and private sector will offer training tips and advice for how to respond to mass casualty events, including an overview of what to expect from law enforcement in their crisis response and investigation, how companies should be prepared to offer victim assistance, and how businesses and individuals can better plan and prepare for such incidents.
+We invite you to watch our webinar, “Preparing for and Responding to a Mass Casualty Event".
+During this virtual event, our experts who have diverse security and victim assistance backgrounds from within the FBI and private sector offered training tips and advice for how to respond to mass casualty events, including an overview of what to expect from law enforcement in their crisis response and investigation, how companies should be prepared to offer victim assistance, and how businesses and individuals can better plan and prepare for such incidents.
 At the end of the webinar, you can expect to:

 - Identify key internal and external relationships and processes to test in tabletop exercises to best prepare your organization’s crisis management team for critical emergency incidents.

 - Develop a comprehensive understanding of victim assistance and why you should review your current crises plans and make updates to ensure victim assistance and support is included.